ibrahemiat/raspi_roomba_nav/README.md

 # raspi_roomba_nav
 # poject 4
-*this project is to communcate with irobot roomba using Ros in raspberrypi, so after you install ros kinetic follow the instructions below:
+*this project is to auto navigate the irobot roomba using Ros in raspberrypi, so after you install ros kinetic follow the instructions below:

 First you need to creat a 'worck space' and a ' package', to do so please follow steps (4.1 ,4.2) in the link below: https://www.intorobotics.com/ros-kinetic-publisher-and-subscriber-in-python/

-Then put the files found in folder pub&sub inside /your_work_space/src/your_pakage_name/src/
+Then put the two files found in here inside /your_work_space/src/your_pakage_name/src/

 Then go to /your_work_spase directory and type: